norman-albusberger/sonox/readme.md

 </p>

-SonoX integrates Sonos (especially the S1 version.) speakers with your Loxone Smart Home system, leveraging a custom fork of the node-sonos-http-api [node-sonos-http-api](https://github.com/norman-albusberger/node-sonos-http-api) for seamless control and automation.
+SonoX integrates Sonos (especially the S1 version.) speakers with your Loxone Smart Home system for seamless control and automation.
+The plugin provides a web interface for testing commands and copying URLs for Loxone outputs.
+You can control playback, adjust volume, and manage groups across rooms.
+SonoX also supports text-to-speech (TTS) and audio clips for announcements and notifications.
+The plugin publishes Sonos events to MQTT topics for further integration with your smart home system.
-Since other plugins are way too complicated and unstable I decided to create my own one.

-# Features
+# Features at a Glance
 - **Playback Control**: Play, pause, skip, and adjust volume.
 - **Group Management**: Synchronized playback across rooms.
 - **Smart Home Integration**: Automate Sonos actions with Loxone events.